JayRay5/cyprus-fish-classifier/README.md

 ```

 ### 2. Training
-The training hyperparameters can be set using hydra in the config folder. <br>
+The training hyperparameters, model, and dataset can be set using hydra in the config folder. <br>
 The experiments are saved in an experiments folder.
 The training scripts load metrics and best models using MLflow to ensure easy analysis of results across experiments.  <br>
 As there is a small number of samples, the training pipeline is split into two stages: